stadium-software/datagrid-advanced-search/README.md

 ### Global scripts

-1. Create six global scripts (or copy them from the sample application)
+Create six global scripts as per the attached sample application
 1. ConstructSearchPhrase
+Creates the SearchPhrase from the current phrase and the new phrase.
+Two decision actions evaluate whether to create a new phrase, add to an existing one or do nothing.
-   2. ParseColumnHeading
+1. ParseColumnHeading
+Adds escape characters (\) to spaces found in the column header.
-   3. SetBooleanFilter
+1. SetBooleanFilter
+Creates a search prase for a boolean filter.
-   4. SetDateFilter
+1. SetDateFilter
+Creates a search phrase for a date filter.
-   5. SetNumberFilter
+1. SetNumberFilter
+Creates a search phrase for a number filter.
-   6. SetTextFilter
+1. SetTextFilter
+Creates a search phrase for a text filter.

 ### Apply button event handler